In our self-improving school system, most schools are committed to continually reviewing and evaluating their…

 Schools are using active research

-Most schools are piloting or researching some form of innovation that seeks to make self-review subject rather than individual based.
+Many schools and MATs are piloting or researching some form of innovation that seeks to make self-review subject rather than individual based.
 All have curriculum at the centre of their research activities.

 Approach shifting from ‘done to’ towards ‘done with’